Back To Search Results

 Wicket Spikes or Wicket Rhythms

-Wicket spikes or wicket rhythms are medium to high voltage, monophasic wave bursts in the range of theta or alpha range (6-11Hz).
-Wicket spikes occur in the anterior or middle temporal areas with a negative polarity, which usually evolves from the background as arcuate-shaped, brief (0.5-1 second) rhythmic discharges.
-Wicket spikes are most commonly seen in adults older than 30 years old during light sleep or in an individual whose background activity contains sharply contoured waveforms (see figure 2).
-Although wicket spikes were originally described as temporal in location, especially in the left temporal.[4]
-It is essential to be aware that similar isolated, sharply contoured waveforms may occur over any head region where there is a sharply contoured background activity.
+Wicket spikes, also known as wicket rhythms, are medium to high-voltage, monophasic wave bursts within the theta- or alpha frequency range (6-11 Hz).
+These spikes typically manifest in the anterior or middle temporal areas with negative polarity, evolving from the background into arcuate-shaped, brief rhythmic discharges lasting between 0.5 and 1 second.
+Wicket spikes are most commonly observed in adults aged 30 or older during light sleep or in individuals whose background activity features sharply contoured waveforms.
+Although wicket spikes were initially classified as a temporal lobe phenomenon—often with a left-lateralizing tendency—similar isolated and sharply contoured waveforms can occur in any region of the scalp exhibiting sharply contoured background activity (see Image.
+Typical Wicket Waves).[6]

-The prevalence of wicket spikes is reported around 1% in several large studies.
-The rarity of this pattern, unilateral distribution, temporal location, and spike-like single-fragment appearance are the common reasons they are most often mistaken for interictal epileptiform discharges.
-Several features can be helpful to differentiate wicket spikes from interictal epileptiform discharges.
-Wicket spikes don't disturb the background activity and don't have an after-going slow wave.
-Wicket spikes tend to appear repetitively in trains of arch-shaped rhythms resembling mu rhythm.[5]
+Several extensive studies report a prevalence of wicket spikes of approximately 1%.
+This pattern's rarity, unilateral distribution, temporal location, and spike-like single-fragment appearance often lead to their misinterpretation as interictal epileptiform discharges.
+Several features can help differentiate wicket spikes from interictal epileptiform discharges.
+Wicket spikes do not disrupt background activity or exhibit an after-going slow wave.
+Instead, they typically appear repetitively in trains of arch-shaped rhythms that resemble a mu rhythm.[7]
+Notably, wicket spikes are not associated with epilepsy but are observed more frequently in patients with cerebrovascular disease, dizziness or vertigo, and headache.[8][9]

-6 Hz spike and wave discharges consist of a 4 to 7 Hz repetitive spike and wave complex with a mitten-like morphology.
-It is also called "phantom" spike-wave since it has a relatively low amplitude (less than 40 mV), fast spike (less than 30 ms) followed by a 5 to 7 Hz wave of equal or greater amplitude (figure 3).
-6 Hz spike and wave discharges occur in young adult bilaterally, synchronously and predominantly during relaxed wakefulness, drowsiness or light sleep, and occasionally in REM sleep.[8]
+6-Hz spike and wave discharges consist of a repetitive spike-and-wave complex with a mitten-like morphology in the 4 to 7 Hz range.
+Also referred to as "phantom" spike waves, these discharges have a relatively low amplitude (<40 mV), featuring a fast spike (<30 ms) followed by a wave of equal or greater amplitude at 5 to 7 Hz.
+Typically, 6-Hz spike and wave discharges occur in young adults, predominantly during relaxed wakefulness, drowsiness, or light sleep, and occasionally in REM sleep.[10]
+They usually occur bilaterally and synchronously.

-14 and 6 Hz Positive Spikes
+14- and 6-Hz Positive Spikes

-Rhythmic Mid-temporal Theta of Drowsiness (RMTDs)
+Rhythmic Mid-Temporal Theta Burst of Drowsiness

-Subclinical Rhythmic EEG Discharge of Adults (SREDA)
+Subclinical Rhythmic Electrographic Discharge of Adults

 Clinical Significance